SunPathLab/sunpathlab.github.io/_posts/2020-08-12-introducing-research.md

 title: Theory of Tumor Heterogeneity
 ---

-We innovate computational algorithms to quantify and model tumor heterogeneity (TH) from next generation sequencing (NGS) data, and leverage the patterns of TH to prioritize genomic drivers.
+As a group specialized in computational genomics at the University of Minnesota, we develop tools in quantifying and modeling tumor heterogeneity (TH) from high-throughput sequencing data.
+We in turn leverage the patterns of TH to study the dynamics of cancer and to identify genomic alterations that affect the rate of tumor progression.

 <div style="float:left; border:solid 1px gray; margin:10px;"><img src="../public/cnmut.png" class="myimg"></div>